amaliestokholm/asta/README.md

 You would then have access to the newest version of `traillib.py`.
 In this script, you can find the commands for creating xml files easily using `init_trail`, `add_case` and `generate_xmls()`.

+How to use the script is explained in the tutorial.

-Examples for how to do this for different types of projects using `traillib` can be found here:  https://cloud.phys.au.dk/nextcloud/index.php/s/Z7tTQFDE3m7e3Mc
+Examples for how to do this for different types of projects using `traillib` can also be found here:  https://cloud.phys.au.dk/nextcloud/index.php/s/Z7tTQFDE3m7e3Mc
 You can copy and edit one of these files to your usecase if you'd like.

-In the same directory, I have also put the `comparisons.py` script, which is the one I typically use to produce simple comparison plots across different BASTA runs.
-It is not perfect, but it can serve as inspiration for your own set-up.

 ## How to use it
 You set-up the `prep_xml.py` as you prefer (see https://cloud.phys.au.dk/nextcloud/index.php/s/Z7tTQFDE3m7e3Mc for inspiration).